UoM-ResPlat-DevOps/SpartanRegEx/Resources/basicawk.md

 `awk -F"," 'NR>1{print $3 "," $2 "," $1}' quakes.csv`
 `awk -F"," '(NR <2) || (NR!=6) && (NR<9)' quakes.csv > selection.txt`

+One can produce a script such as awkselect.awk, which can be invoked with `awk -f awkselect.awk quakes.csv > select.txt`

 Print and Printf
 ================